danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 }
 ```

-The last three lines describe the drawing of two static yellow lines on the left and right side of the canvas.
-Logically speaking, the translate and rotate functions should also apply to these two lines but because the `pop()` function is placed right after all the drawing of ellipses and such transform features, it does not impact the lines.
-But if you move the line `pop()` to the end, then the two lines will also rotate and translate.
+The last four lines describe the drawing of static yellow lines.
+Logically speaking, the translate and rotate functions should also apply to these lines but because the `pop()` function is placed right after all the drawing of ellipses and such transform features, it does not impact the lines.
+But if you move the line `pop()` to the end, then the lines will also rotate and translate.
 This illustrates how `push()` and `pop()` might be used and how their placement matters.[^ref3]

 <div class="exercise" markdown="true">